Purchases made through links may earn us a small commission, at no extra cost to you, and help support this website. Thank you!

 Swiss Travel Pass- The Swiss Travel Pass is definitely worth considering if you’ll be doing extensive travel in Switzerland.
 It enabled me to enjoy free travel on trains, boats, and buses (even city buses).
 The pass also got me a 50% discount on some of my mountain excursions and a small discount on bike rentals.

-- The Swiss Travel Pass can be purchased online from various websites or purchased at a service desk at Swiss rail stations.
-I recommend buying a pass in advance so you don’t have to wait at a ticket office once you arrive in Switzerland.
-Here is a trusted retailer with a low price guarantee where you can buy a 4 day Swiss Travel Pass or an 8 day Swiss Travel Pass.
+- The Swiss Travel Pass can be purchased online from various websites or at a service desk at Swiss rail stations.
+To save time, I recommend buying a pass in advance.
+Here is a trusted, leading retailer where you can buy the Swiss Travel Pass and have it sent to you ready to use.

 Renting a Bike in Switzerland- Bicycles (standard, mountain, and e-bikes) can be rented at many railway stations or from rental shops.
 I was using the company Rent-a-Bike because they have about 200 locations, 80 which are at railway stations.
 The amount of rental points meant I could often (not always) pick up a bike in one town and return it in another.
 The bikes were very good quality and well maintained.